nodemailer/nodemailer/README.md

   - Sane **XOAUTH2** login with automatic access token generation (and feedback about the updated tokens)
   - Simple built-in **templating** and external template renderers through [node-email-templates](https://github.com/niftylettuce/node-email-templates) (*optional*)
   - Manually reviewed and locked dependency tree, so no surprises sneaked in by some updated subdependency
-  - Easy rollbacks since downgrading Nodemailer also downgrades all dependencies to a previously known stable state
+  - Easy rollbacks as downgrading Nodemailer also downgrades all dependencies to a previously known stable state
-  - Reasonable footprint with installed size smaller than 1MB.
+  - Reasonably sized footprint with installed size smaller than 1MB.
 Installation takes around 5 seconds even when using npm@3

 > See Nodemailer [homepage](http://nodemailer.com/) for complete documentation